Twitter doubles tweet length to 280 characters

 Character evolution

-In the last 12 months Twitter has made a number of tweaks.
-In September 2016, photos, GIFS and polls stopped counting against the 140 limit; in March it stopped counting @replies.
-Strangely, hyperlinks still count against longer limit, though they are shortened.
+In the past 12 months, Twitter has made a number of tweaks.
+In September of 2016, photos, GIFS and polls stopped counting against the 140 limit; in March it stopped counting @replies.
+Strangely, hyperlinks still count against the longer limit, although they are shortened. (+8)

-But there's a possible downside: Twitter will look more like the hashtag apocalypse of more popular social network Instagram: #livingmybestlife #everydayablessing #lol #repost #what #omg #moarplease #love #family #life #followback #wowtheyjustkeepcoming #boyyoucanactivatealotoftwittermobs
+But there's a possible downside: Twitter will look more like the hashtag apocalypse of more popular social network Instagram: #livingmybestlife #everydayablessing #repost #what #moarplease #love #family #life #followback #welltheyjustkeepcoming #boyyoucanactivatealotoftwittermobs (0)

-Possible upside: Tweeter In Chief Donald J. Trump can stop torturing the world with minutes-long pauses between the ellipses … of his two-part tweets.
-No more rampant speculation for several minutes about whether his new threats against North Korea include a declaration of war.
+Possible upside: Tweeter-In-Chief Donald J. Trump can stop torturing the world with minutes-long pauses between the ellipses … of his two-part tweets.
+No more rampant speculation for several minutes about whether his new threats against North Korea include a declaration of war. (+2)

 Also, Twitter expects backlash: "We understand since many of you have been Tweeting for years, there may be an emotional attachment to 140 characters – we felt it, too.
-But we tried this, saw the power of what it will do, and fell in love with this new, still brief, constraint. "
+But we tried this, saw the power of what it will do, and fell in love with this new, still brief, constraint." (+1)

+Note: You may have noticed we tried to keep each paragraph under 280 characters.
+Folk, it's harder than it looks.

 users: I’m being harassed— ☕netw3rk (@netw3rk) September 26, 2017